ross-walendziak/Clarity-in-Charity/README.md

 # Donation Estimator | Project Overview
 * Created various classification and regression models for a theoretical charity to optimize profits from a direct marketing campaign.
-* Each individual mailing costs the charity $2.
+* Each individual mailing to a potential donor costs the charity $2.
-* On average, Without application of any predicitive models, the response rate for the mailing campaign is 10% and each mailing sent to a potential donor is expected to cost the charity $0.55.
-Thus, sending mailings out to donors using a simple random sample technique is a negative net present value proposition for the charity.
+* On average, without application of any predicitive models, the response rate for the mailing campaign is 10% and each mailing sent to a potential donor is expected     to cost the charity $0.55.
+Thus, sending mailings out to donors using a simple random sample approach is a negative net present value proposition for the charity.
 * Our best classification model is the boost model and the best regression model is the random forest model.
-Expected profit outcomes change from -$0.55 per mailing without use of the models to +$0.09 per mailing with use of the models.
-The charity can become self-sustaining.
+  * Expected profit outcomes change from -$0.55 per mailing without use of the models to +$0.09 per mailing with use of the models.
+The charity can become self-           sustaining.

 # Code and Resources Used:
 * R Version: 4.1.2
-* Packages: tidyr, ggplot2, psych, caret, Hmisc, xlsx, writexl, car, mlogit, MASS, pscl, AER, boot, purrr, pastecs, gam, e1071, tree, rpart, randomForest, gbm, leaps, glmnet, pls
+* Packages: tidyr, ggplot2, psych, caret, hmisc, xlsx, writexl, car, mlogit, MASS, pscl, AER, boot, purrr, pastecs, gam, e1071, tree, rpart, randomForest, gbm, leaps, glmnet, pls
 * Text: [An Introduction to Statistical Learning](https://static1.squarespace.com/static/5ff2adbe3fe4fe33db902812/t/6062a083acbfe82c7195b27d/1617076404560/ISLR%2BSeventh%2BPrinting.pdf)

 # Data Source: